Sourdough Brandon Logo

 Making homemade sandwich bread is also great for beginners venturing into making sourdough bread.

-Let the sourdough yeasts do all the work and with minimal effort, you’ll have the best sourdough sandwich bread for you and your family!
+With minimal effort, you’ll have the best sourdough sandwich bread for you and your family!

 Sourdough sandwich bread Loaf with slices and glass of milk and lilac flowers